The Blue Laced Red Wyandotte is a type of Wyandotte chicken known for its adorable appearance.

 The Blue Laced Red Wyandotte is a mix of several chicken breeds.
 To produce the exact effect of this delicate chicken breed, you must pay close attention to breeding.

 Since the Blue Laced Red Wyandotte chicken breed is not yet recognized by the American Poultry Association (APA), there is no breed standard for this bird.

 However, many reputable breeders agree that this chicken should have the bodily shape of the Wyandotte.

 It should have a broad and U-Shaped body, a yellow beak and legs, and red wattles, comb, face, and earlobes.
 The earlobes should be close to the head.

-It is complex to get the right coloring of the Blue Laced Red Wyandotte chickens.
-The red base coating has to come from a bird with mahogany red coloring, created from yellow-red pheomelanin and red enhancing genes.
+Getting the coloring of the Blue Laced Red Wyandotte chickens is complex.
+The red base coating has to come from a bird with mahogany red coloring, created from yellow-red pheomelanin and red-enhancing genes.

 Personality And Temperament

 Generally, Wyandottes are friendly chickens that can be an excellent addition to any backyard flock.
 However, these birds are not cuddly and should not be confused with pets.